-We have therefore extended DyKnow with a stream-based hierarchical anchoring framework for incrementally anchoring symbols to streams of sensor data [18].
+We have therefore extended DyKnow with a stream-based hierarchical anchoring framework for incrementally anchoring symbols to streams of sensor data (Heintz, Kvarnström, & Doherty 2009).
 The anchoring process constructs and maintains a set of object linkage structures representing the best possible hypotheses at any time.
-Each hypothesis is continually monitored and refined as more and more information becomes available.
+The anchoring hypotheses are continually monitored and refined as more and more information becomes available.
 Symbols can be associated with an object at any level of classification, permitting symbolic reasoning on different levels of abstraction.

-An example hierarchy for traffic monitoring can be seen in Fig. 3.
-A world object represents a physical object detected in the world.
+An example hierarchy for the traffic monitoring scenario can be seen in Fig. 3.
+A world object represents a physical object in the world.
 Its attributes are based on information from one or more linked percepts and include the absolute coordinates of the object in the physical world.
 World objects could either be on-road objects moving along roads or off-road objects not following roads.
-An on-road object has attributes representing the road segment or crossing the object occupies, enabling more qualitative forms of reasoning, and an improved position estimation which is snapped to the road.
+An on-road object has attributes representing the road segment or crossing the object occupies, making more qualitative forms of reasoning possible, and an improved position estimation which is snapped to the road.
 Finally, an on-road object could be a car, a motorcycle, or a truck.
 Each level in the hierarchy adds more abstract and qualitative information while still maintaining a copy of the attributes of the object it was derived from.
 Thus, an on-road object contains both the original position from the world object and the position projected onto the road network.